 at the end of the road, continue on a short cycle path.
 Again follow the cycle sign for LF 7a, turn right onto a narrow street, with Zaan-green weatherboarded houses.

-at the end of the street, cross the narrow lifting bridge: from here the whole inlet is visible.
+at the end of the street, cross the narrow lifting bridge, and turn right: the road is simply called ‘Kalf’.
+You can see the whole inlet here.

-from the bridge, turn right: the road is simply called ‘Kalf’.
-When you reach a grassed riverbank with trees, opposite the Tate & Lyle starch factory, you leave the inlet, and you are on the bank of the Zaan.
+when you reach a grassed riverbank with trees, opposite the Tate & Lyle starch factory, you leave the inlet, and you are on the bank of the river Zaan.

 The riverside industry is part of the second industrialisation of the Zaan.
 In the proto-industrial period (1580-1700), shipbuilding and associated trades were dominant.
 A long period of decline followed.
 In the late 19th century the region re-industrialised, processing colonial imports and industrial crops.
 That gave it the regional smell: starch and cocoa.

-continue past the Gerkens Cacao factory.
-At the next corner (street name is Jonge Abraham), turn back toward the river.
-Go toward the building with the stylised letters ZOR.
+continue past the Gerkens Cacao factory: you turn away from the river here.
+At the next corner, turn back toward the river, toward the building with the stylised letters ZOR.

 go on past the ZOR or Zaanlandse Olie Raffinarderij BV.
 (The ‘dead end’ sign is not for cyclists).
 You are now back on the riverside road: the non-tourist industrial riverside.

 pass under the motorway bridge (A8, the one you passed north of Westzaan).
 After this is more housing: very little of it looks planned.

 The riverside mixture contrasts with the usual strong functional separation (‘zoning’).
 By Netherlands standards, Zaanstad has a very amorphous urban structure.
 There is industry, 19th-century housing, older wooden heritage houses, and expensive new apartments.